ValeriaKharchenko/social_network/README.md

             //Todo
         [ ] - needs to update when creating, posting in group automatically

         [ SOMEWHAT OPTIONAL ]
         [x] - join group component
             [ ] - have to know which group I sended request (Isn't changeing status for every group) ** CAN DO [ ] --- Need to know that request was sent somehow from back and change button OTHERWISE add just to session **

-        [ ??????? ] - Can't remember what was this about
-        [ ] - Invite request to loged in user

     <!-- Notifications -->
         [ ] - Notification tabs (bell Icon) [ OPTIONAL ] -->  with number ( how many notification user has)